Building Better Soils

 See the numbers for these states

 These and other soil management practices convert carbon dioxide from the atmosphere into carbon stored in the soil, as highlighted in a study by soil experts from Colorado State and other universities.
-If these practices were widely applied, they could store the equivalent of an additional 200 million tons of carbon dioxide per year in U.S. soils.
+If these practices were widely applied, they could store the equivalent of an additional 200 million tonnes of carbon dioxide per year in U.S. soils.
 That’s the equivalent of taking nearly 42 million passenger cars off the road (or about 1 out of every 6 in the U.S.).
 This extra carbon in the soil has the additional benefit of making it more fertile.

 These graphics show the amount of carbon dioxide that could be stored each year if these practices become widespread in each of the Lower 48 states.
 To put those numbers in context, we’ve compared the amount of carbon that could be stored to the emissions released by generating electricity for an average home or driving an average car each year.